 - Texture is more important for certain cooking methods.
 Like using a firmer texture when grilling 13.

 Canned tuna is very popular.
 Growing up tuna salad on toast was one of my favorite sandwiches.
-If you planned on using canned tuna but don’t have any available, what can you substitute canned tuna for?
+If you planned on using it but don’t have any available, what can you substitute for it?

 Canned tuna substitutions: